What’s the Difference Between a Frog and a Toad?

 Frogs live on the water.
 They don’t remain in the water all the time.
 They don’t wander far away from the water when they go to the land.

 Toads live on the land.
-They will go into the water, yet that is not where they live.
+They will go into the water, which is not where they live.
 Since toads spend most of their time on the land, they normally stay close to the water.

 9. Body Shape